When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Inference and Identifiability

-so that $\bar{\ell}^{\textrm{\,c}} (\hat{\vec{\theta}} \; | \; \mathbf{N}(t))=0$.
+so that $\bar{\ell}^{\textrm{\,c}}(\hat{\vec{\theta}}\mid\mathbf{N}(t))=0$.

-To assess the identifiability of each parameter we visualize and quantify the shape of the loglikelihood function in one of two ways.
-First, for problems involving just two unknown parameters, such as $\vec{\theta} = (D, K)^\top$ when we consider unbiased motility, we simply plot $\bar{\ell}^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t))$ as a heat map or contour map to provide a simple visualization of how peaked the loglikelihood function in the region nearby the MLE, $\hat{\vec{\theta}}$~\citep{Simpson2026}.
-Going beyond visualization, we invoke Wilks' theorem~\citep{Wilks1938,Royston2007} to identify a threshold value of the loglikelihood associated with the 95\% parameter confidence set, $\bar{\ell}^* = -\Delta_{p,q}/2$ where $p$ is the quantile of the $\chi^2$ distribution and $q$ is the number of degrees of freedom.
-With two unknown parameters, we have $\bar{\ell}^* = -\Delta_{0.95,2}/2 = -2.996$.
-Superimposing this threshold contour on the loglikelihood function allows us to visualize the extent of the 95\% confidence set of parameters for which $\bar{\ell} \ge \bar{\ell}^*$~\citep{Simpson2026}.
-When parameters are well-identified by the data we obtain a loglikelihood function with a unique MLE and a relatively constrained confidence set where $\bar{\ell} \ge \bar{\ell}^*$.
-In contrast, poorly identified and non-identifiable problems are characterised by a poorly defined MLE that is potentially non-unique, and a relatively broad 95\% parameter confidence set, and/or strong correlation between estimates of different parameters~\cite{Simpson2024}.
-We will show examples of both cases as we proceed.
+For two-parameter problems, such as $\vec{\theta}=(D,K)^\top$ under unbiased motility, we plot $\bar{\ell}^{\textrm{\,c}}$ as a heat map to visualize the shape of the loglikelihood near the MLE~\cite{Simpson2026}.
+We also use Wilks' theorem~\cite{Wilks1938,Royston2007} to define the 95\% confidence threshold $\bar{\ell}^*=-\Delta_{p,q}/2$, where $p$ is the quantile of the $\chi^2$ distribution and $q$ is the number of degrees of freedom.
+For two unknown parameters, $\bar{\ell}^*=-\Delta_{0.95,2}/2=-2.996$.
+The contour $\bar{\ell}=\bar{\ell}^*$ bounds the approximate 95\% confidence set.
+Well-identified parameters have a unique MLE and a constrained confidence set, whereas poorly identified or non-identifiable parameters have a broad confidence set, a poorly defined or non-unique MLE, and/or strong parameter correlations~\cite{Simpson2024}.